openshift/assisted-service/docs/enhancements/4-nodes-cluster-deployment.md

 - Expose the manifests API through the InfraEnv CRD so that custom manifests can be added through the ZTP flow.

-- Expose the schedulable mastes through the AgentClusterInstall to allow for explicitly creating schedulable masters.
+- Expose the schedulable masters through the AgentClusterInstall to allow for explicitly creating schedulable masters.

 - Modify the `enoughMastersAndWorkers` validation so that it allows 1 worker when masters are